robjg/oddjob/README.txt

 Changes in 1.3.0
 ----------------
+- Added a Database Dialect to SQLJob.
+This allows result processing to be tailored for different databases if required.
+- Add SQL tests for Oracle.
+Add a database dialect based on column type that is needed for some Oracle column types.
 - Parallel and Sequential have been given a stateOperator property that allows how they interpret their child states to vary.
 The SERVICES state operator does what serviceman used to do and so it has been removed.